-Updated: 9/9/15.
-Using exfoliants such as at-home skin peels, serums, facial scrubs and cleansers with ingredients such as glycolic acid, salicylic acid and physical grains like jojoba beads can all be very beneficial to the skin.
+Updated 12/1/17.
+Using exfoliants such as at-home skin peels, serums, facial scrubs and cleansers with ingredients such as glycolic acid, lactic acid, salicylic acid and physical scrubs can all be very beneficial to the skin.
 There are many benefits ranging from smoothing the skin, fading discoloration to making pores look smaller and preventing blemishes from appearing.
-But for those who are new to exfoliating products, it is considered normal for some to experience initial breakouts (blemishes), especially those with a lot of clogged pores under the skin.
+But for those who are new to exfoliating products, it can be considered normal for some to experience initial breakouts (blemishes), especially those with a lot of clogged pores and bumps under the skin.

-Exfoliating skin care products work to remove surface skin cells making way for blockages inside the skin to come to the surface, possibly resulting in a purging effect.
+Skincare products with acids work to dissolve and digest surface skin cells making way for blockages inside the skin to come to the surface, possibly resulting in a purging effect.
 Typically, the breakouts are minor and should subside within 2-4 weeks, making way for clearer, smoother and healthier skin.

-For some, breakouts and blemishes can occur when using a sonic brush, such as the Clarisonic, since this gives an aggressive manual exfoliation (via the bristles of the brush) to the skin which, for some, can be too stimulating to the skin and create a disorganization in the way that skin cells function.
+For some, breakouts and blemishes can occur when using a sonic brush, such as the Clarisonic.
+Since this gives an aggressive manual exfoliation (via the bristles of the brush) to the skin which, for some, can be too stimulating to the skin and create a disorganization in the way that skin cells function.
 Read my Clarisonic review.

-TIP: If you’re experiencing a significant amount of blemishes, you may want to cut back the usage slightly to slowly introduce exfoliation to your skin.
-Also, using round particles like jojoba beads in your facial scrubs are far less likely to cause exfoliation-induced breakouts due to their gentle nature.
-Avoid facial scrubs with apricot kernels and walnut husks as they can scratch and irritate the skin by causing micro tears that can cause bacteria to spread.
+TIP: If you’re experiencing a significant amount of blemishes, you may want to cut back the usage of your exfoliating products slightly and slowly introduce exfoliation to your skin.
+Also, using round particles like jojoba beads in a facial scrub will be far less likely to cause exfoliation-induced breakouts due to their gentle nature.
+Avoid facial scrubs with natural grains like walnut husks as they can scratch and irritate the skin by causing micro tears that can cause bacteria to spread.
 Mint Buffing Beads and AHA/BHA Blemish Control Cleanser use perfectly round, non-plastic beads.

 The challenge will always be to determine which it is.
 This may come as a surprise but some breakouts can occur 2-3 weeks before you ever see any symptoms so It’s just so hard to know.
-If you suspect it’s the exfoliating products, keep in mind that not all formulas are equal so don’t rule out exfoliation completely because the benefits to the skin are huge – you just may want to try another product.
+If you suspect it’s the exfoliating products, keep in mind that not all formulas are equal so don’t rule out exfoliation completely because the benefits to the skin are huge.
+You just may want to try another product.
 When you do introduce a new product to the skin (whether it’s an exfoliating product or not), patch testing your skin is always a good idea.
 Read my tips for how to avoid a negative reaction to new skincare products.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.